Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Conclusions and Outlook

 Main goal of this work is to reveal the underlying to\-po\-lo\-gi\-cal nature of these response coefficients, and introduce a suitable general framework to study and identify such topological diagonal responses.
 For this purpose, we show that viewing the superfluid stiffness and quantum capacitance as the charge current and density responses induced by spatial and temporal va\-ria\-tions of the superconducting phase, allows expressing them in terms of Berry curvatures defined in appropriate synthetic spaces.
 This approach provides a natural explanation for the resulting topological quantization, since it attributes it to the topological charge of the singularities of these synthetic Berry curvatures.
 Even more, we show that for one- and two-dimensional superconducting topological semimetals, the emergence of the quantization can be understood as the outcome of chiral anomaly.

 The present and our accompanying work in Ref.~\onlinecite{WJA} set the stage for the exploration of topological diagonal superfluid responses and bring the measurements of the superfluid stiffness and the Josephson quantum ca\-pa\-ci\-tan\-ce as a means of diagnosing the presence of Berry singularities in the system's band structure.
 Therefore, these two quantities can be viewed as a particular type of Berry singularity makers.
 The concept of Berry singularity markers was earlier introduced in Refs.~\onlinecite{BSM1,BSM2}.
 This method relies on extracting information regar\-ding the presence of topological band touching points in a band structure by investigating the diagonal responses of the system.
-Nonetheless, our work does not only promise to motivate further theoretical developments, but it can also guide experimentalists to observe the here-found topological effects.
-In fact, the observation of the quantization effects discussed in the main text appear to be experimentally feasible in superconductor-graphene hybrids~\cite{Morpurgo,Andrei,Choi,Mizuno,Calado,Finkelstein,Shalom,Bretheau,Seredinski}, in which graphene inherits a conventional superconducting gap due to the pro\-xi\-mi\-ty effect.
+Nonetheless, our work does not only promise to motivate further theoretical developments, but it can also guide experimentalists to observe the here-found to\-po\-lo\-gi\-cal effects.

+In fact, the observation of the quantization effects discussed in the main text {are in principle experimentally} feasible in superconductor-graphene hybrids~\cite{Morpurgo,Andrei,Choi,Mizuno,Calado,Finkelstein,Shalom,Bretheau,Seredinski}, in which graphene inherits a conventional supercon\-duc\-ting gap due to the pro\-xi\-mi\-ty effect. {Currently, however, it is very challenging to tune the chemical potential $\mu$ of graphene sufficiently close to the Dirac point so that $|\mu|\ll\Delta$~\cite{Mayorov}.
+Therefore, future fabrication and technological advancements are required for achie\-ving this goal.
+Nonetheless, in our companion paper~\cite{WJA} we discuss that although the stiffness is not topologically quantized when $\mu$ is switched on, the superfluid stif\-fness in the antipodal and experimentally accessible limit $|\mu|\gg\Delta$ remains proportional to the absolute value of the vorticity of the band touching point, see also Appendix~\ref{app:AppendixE}.
+As a result, this observation opens a prominent route to study part of the topological aspects brought forward in this work with presently accessible experimental platforms.}